chapel-lang/chapel/doc/rst/developer/bestPractices/Deprecation.rst

-This means if your deprecation message points to the preferred feature using syntax like this: ``foo is deprecated - please use :proc:`bar```, then in the generated documentation "bar" link to the documentation for the "bar" procedure, and when producing the compiler warning the ":proc:" syntax and backticks will be filtered out.
+This means if your deprecation message points to the preferred feature using syntax like this: ``foo is deprecated - please use :proc:`bar```, then in the generated documentation "bar" links to the documentation for the "bar" procedure, and when producing the compiler warning the ":proc:" syntax and backticks will be filtered out.